How to make a clean and modern data analysis, Part I.

 More details can be found on the course dashboard.

-Auditing students are expected to complete all assessments (assignments, peer reviews, and participation).
-The difference between enrolling for credit is that auditing students are graded on each assignment on a pass/fail basis.
+Auditing students are expected to complete all assessments (i.e. the deliverables above).
+The difference between enrolling for credit is that auditing students are graded on each assessment on a pass/fail basis.

-STAT 545 uses Slack for informal communications.
-Note that the messages sent on Slack are stored on a US server.
+STAT 545 uses Slack for course communications.
+Note that the messages sent on Slack are stored on servers outside of Canada.

 STAT 545 asks students to work on github.com.
-Please produce work knowing that the material you put on GitHub will be stored on US servers.
+Please produce work knowing that the material you put on GitHub will be stored on servers outside of Canada.

-The teaching team can’t guarantee that they will be able to respond to student messages outside of typical workday hours (0900-1700 PST).
-So, please be mindful of a 17:00 PST cutoff on Fridays when asking assignment-related questions.
+The teaching team can’t guarantee that they will be able to respond to student messages outside of typical workday hours (0900-1700 PT).
+So, please be mindful of a 17:00 PT cutoff on Fridays when asking assignment-related questions.

 Please read this before messaging the teaching team.